 container section of the Docker Remote API and

 port mappings.
-If the network mode of a task definition is set to host
+If the network mode of a task definition is set to host, then host ports must

 either be undefined or they must match the container port in the port mapping.